Message Analyzer Feature Summary

 PEF-NDIS Fast Filters — configure logically chained Fast Filter groups that you assign to host adapters by using the Advanced Settings - Microsoft-PEF-NDIS PacketCapture dialog in a Local Network Interfaces trace on Windows 8 and earlier hosts.

-Microsoft-PEF-WFP-MessageProvider — In Message Analyzer v1.3, the Microsoft-PEF-WFP-MessageProvider has the capability to capture messages from remote computers that are running the Windows 10 operating system.
-You can capture this data in any Trace Scenario that uses this provider by starting your Live Trace Session with this scenario from any computer that is running the Windows 8.1, Windows Server 2012 R2, or the Windows 10 operating system.
+Microsoft-PEF-WFP-MessageProvider — since Message Analyzer v1.3, the Microsoft-PEF-WFP-MessageProvider has had the capability to capture messages from remote computers that are running the Windows 10 operating system.
+You can capture this data in any Trace Scenario that uses this provider by starting a Live Trace Session from any computer that is running the Windows 8.1, Windows Server 2012 R2, or the Windows 10 operating system.

-Promiscuous Mode (P-Mode) — with the use of the Get-NetEventPacketCaptureProvider, you can configure the Microsoft-Windows-NDIS-PacketCapture provider to capture local or remote traffic on network adapters that support p-mode.
+Capturing in Promiscuous Mode (P-Mode) — configure the Microsoft-Windows-NDIS-PacketCapture provider to capture local or remote traffic on network adapters that support p-mode by simply selecting supporting adapters in the interface selection list of the Advanced Settings - Microsoft-Windows-NDIS-PacketCapture dialog.

 Filtering Language — discover how to write your own Filter Expressions for filtering data that is loaded into Message Analyzer, captured live, or analyzed after trace results are complete.